ch-coursera-datascience/Getting-and-Cleaning-Data-Course-Project/README.md

 2. `run_analysis.R`: The R script that downloads, manipulates, and cleans the data to make a tidy data set.
 3. `CodeBook.md`: The code book for run_analysis.R which provides information on the data, variables, and calculations used in the R script.
 4. `tidy.txt`: The tidy data set produced by run_analysis.R.

+## How the code works
+The run_analysis r script performs the following to create the final tidy data set:
+1. The code loads the necessary packages.
+2. If the data is not already downloaded and in the working directory, the code will download and unzip the required data set folder.
+3. Next, the code reads the activity and feature label data sets and renames the variables for ActivityId, ActivityType, Id, and FeatureName.
+4. The code then reads the test data and merges that data set with the activity labels.
+The values in the FeatureName column of the features data frame are used to label the columns of the test data.
+The code also reads in the subject ids for the test data set.
+The same steps are followed for the train data sets
+5. Next, the code merges the test data with the test subject ids, and merges the train data with the train subject ids.
+Lastly, the code merges the test and the train data to create one tidy data set.
+6. Once the data is merged, the code subsets the data to only include SubjectID, ActivityType, and all variables on the mean and standard deviation of the measurements.
+7. From the data set created in step 6, the code calculates the average of each variable for each activity and participant.
+8. Lastly, the code exports the file tidy.txt with the final tidy data set.